lepaulinux/100_days_of_python/README.md

 Useful tips I discover along the way 🔍

 🎯 Goals
-✔ Strengthen my understanding of Python fundamentals
-✔ Work on real-world projects and problem-solving
+✔ Strengthen my understanding of Python fundamentals\n ✔ Work on real-world projects and problem-solving\n
-✔ Share knowledge and learn from the community
+✔ Share knowledge and learn from the community\n

 📂 Daily Projects
 Each project will be uploaded to this repository under a daily folder (e.g., Day 1, Day 2, ...).
 Feel free to explore them, try them out, and modify them for your own learning.